mikey60/ESP32-Energy-Monitor/README.md

 * There is some distortion of the sine wave voltage due to the load on the power supply.
 * The output of the current clamps is also distorted especially at low currents.
 The linearity of the output versus power is not too bad even with the distortion.
 * The WiFi activity adds some noise to  the A/D coversions.
-* The energy totals get reset if there is a wifi problem.
+* The energy totals get reset if there is a wifi problem or power interruption.
 Additonal code could be written to keep a running sum in Flash every so often.

 **PCB**